Sticky toffee pudding

 Heat the oven to 180c.

 Stone and cut the dates small.
-Put the dates in a bowl and mix through the boiling water.
-Leave for 30 minutes and then mix and mash with a fork.
-Stir in the vanilla extract.
+Put the dates in a bowl and add the bicarb then mix through the boiling water.
+Leave for 30 minutes to soften and then mix and mash with a fork.
+Stir through the vanilla extract.

-9 times out of 10 the mixture looks curdled at some point in this process, don’t fret though it still turns out perfectly so carry on.
+9 times out of 10 the mixture looks slightly curdled at some point during in this process, don’t fret though it comes back together and still turns out perfectly.

 I like to use 180ml pudding basins which I butter and then coat with flour.
-Butter each pudding tin, put 2 tbsps of flour in one tin, you then want to tip into the next tin while twisting it so you coat every part - this is what stops it sticking.
+Butter each pudding tin, put 2 tbsps of flour in one tin, you then want to move the flour around the edges coating them while tipping the flour into the next tin this is what stops the little puddings sticking.

 Put them on a baking tray and cook until golden which is 20-25 minutes depending on your oven.
 They should be risen and a cocktail stick or skewer should come out clean.